mathjax/MathJax-docs/options/accessibility.rst

 Because the accessibility extensions are controlled by the settings of the MathJax contextual menu, you may use the :ref:`menu-options` to control whether they are enabled or not.
-There are settings below that can be used to *disable* the extensions, in case they are laoded automatically, but these are not the settings that control whether the extensions themselves are loaded.
+There are settings below that can be used to *disable* the extensions, in case they are loaded automatically, but these are not the settings that control whether the extensions themselves are loaded.
 That is controlled by the menu
 settings: